BLSQ/iaso/docs/pages/users/how_to/run_ETL/run_ETL.md

 ETL is a script to extract and transform for entities data in the format expected by the Tableau dashboards.

 Currently, it reads and writes to the same database as the Iaso installation.
-ETL script could be scheduled as period task.
-It means a tasks scheduled to run regulary.
+ETL script could be scheduled as periodic task.
+It means a task scheduled to run regulary.
 But It can also be a One-off Task, the schedule will only run the task a single time.

-## How to View scheduled period tasks
+## How to View scheduled periodic tasks

 From Iaso Admin page, in the Periodic Tasks section select Periodic tasks: